When Jennie comes over to where I’m learning to sit from a lying position, I cease the chance to talk to her.

 “This is okay Jennie.
 Some babies talk early and some earlier than others.
-I know I’m freaking you out but understand that this is how I am.”
-I whispered
+I know I’m freaking you out but, understand that this is how I am.”
+I say in a whisper.

-She keeps mute, looks at me as if I’m one hell of an unearthly being and back at them and makes to skedaddle.
+She keeps mute, looks at me as if I’m one unearthly being, and back at them, then makes to skedaddle.

 “Don’t go away, Jennie.” she turns back to look at me with scary eyes.
 “You can talk to people, right?”
 I asked.
 “Like, say your mind, ask questions, contribute to discussions, right?”